 If there could be such a thing as the tyranny of hillsides, orchards and sunsets, Orange County is its abode.
 Quietly--or not-- there have been the Others, appreciative, even intoxicated, by the rural landscape, yet not driven to celebrate its immortality in traditional ways.

 Kurt Seligmann (1900-1962) was one such artist.
-A refugee from Nazi Germany, Seligmann had a studio in Sugar Loaf, NY and a residence in New York City.
+A refugee from Nazi Europe, Seligmann had a studio in Sugar Loaf, NY and a residence in New York City.
 To his farm house, on White Oak Road, came friends from the Surrealist and Dada movements.
 It is said that Marcel Duchamp shot 5 bullets into a barn there.

 Seligmann and his wife Arlette are buried in a private cemetery under a big oak just behind his barn studio.

 Seligmann and other Surrealists, were enthusiastic perpetrators of Spirit into Matter.
 Seligmann is best known for his graphic, sinewy paintings many of which were based on ecstatic carnival celebrations he remembered in his otherwise stoic Switzerland.

 On December 5th and 6th four errant Orange County artists convened a show: